 Do Pending Charges Show up on a Police Check?

-Do pending charges show up on a Police Check?
+Pending charges on Police Check – do they appear?
 This is a very common question that gets asked at Worker Checks.

 The answer differs by state.

 The simple answer is YES.
-Pending charges DO show up on a Police Check in all state and territories aside from Victoria.
+Pending charges DO show up on a Nationally Coordinated Criminal History Check in all state and territories aside from Victoria.

 However, pending charges DO NOT show up on a Police Check in Victoria.